stupidcucumber/test-repository/Task 1/README.md

 After this dataset will be loaded and training will start.
 After completing training you will see folder 'bert_finetuned' in the root direcoty that contains weights for the model.
 Those weights will be used in inference.py script.

+While training all logs are being stored in data/logs/train folder.

 ## Inferencing
 To inference model on desirable text all you need is to run inference.py with the following CLI:
 ```